Skip to main content Skip to secondary navigation

 1. Complete the Aggregate User Authority Request Form.

-AAS-0001 - AAS Annual Academic Summaries User Agreement
+2. Complete the user agreement: AAS-0001 - AAS Annual Academic Summaries User Agreement

-View the Annual Academic Summaries Dashboard
+Viewing the Annual Academic Summaries Dashboard:

 Please reach out to siris-support@lists.stanford.edu if you have any questions.